natalieagus/50005/docs/NS/06-dns-records-query.md

 <img src="{{ site.baseurl }}//docs/NS/images/06-dns/2024-05-08-11-29-36.png"  class="center_seventy no-invert"/>

 There are 6 different IP addresses for the same domain name: `google.com`.
-This is probably done by Google to ensure <span class="orange-bold">load balancing</span> if there’s a surge of query made to access `google.com` website.
+This <span class="orange-bold">one-to-many</span> probably done by Google to ensure <span class="orange-bold">load balancing</span> if there’s a surge of query made to access `google.com` website.
 We can ping one of them to check if they are alive:

 <img src="{{ site.baseurl }}//docs/NS/images/06-dns/2024-05-08-11-30-24.png"  class="center_seventy no-invert"/>